redcoreit/hungarian-vim/README.md

 ...

 Actually it was design for [ADM-3A terminal](https://catonmat.net/why-vim-uses-hjkl-as-arrow-keys).\
-So why can't we use other layouts than english?\
+So why can't we use other layouts than English?\
-Especially if your native language is not english and you are forced to use native layout in your daily whatever.\
+Especially if your native language is not English and you are forced to use native layout in your daily whatever.\

 Now you can see where I'm heading with this :)\
-Yeah pimp the poorly design hung keyboard layout for vim (and for coding)!
+Yeah pimp the poorly design keyboard layout for vim (and for coding)!

 ## Ok what is your offer?

-### The original hungarian keyboard layout
+### The original Hungarian keyboard layout

 ![image](https://user-images.githubusercontent.com/10813418/150185240-e3fb15a2-f631-497f-98a7-42307a1626e9.png)